Learn from tradition and modern.

-The Photography major is offered in the four-year bachelor of fine arts degree program.
+Photography is a major offered in the four-year BFA degree program.
 Our BFA curriculum is rooted by

 Prerequisites: Foundation: Media 1